MartinChavez/jQueryBasics/README.md

         $(this).closest('.jquery').find('.jqueryFrameworks').slideDown();
     });

-    // Tip: You can know how many instances did the jquery selector found with the 'length' property
+    // Tip: You can know how many instances the jquery selector found with the 'length' property
     $('p').text($('p').length);